gc-da11yn/gc-da11yn.github.io/src/pages/en/technical-summary-of-the-en-301-549-v3-2-1-2021.md

 ### 5.7 Key repeat

-Where ICT has a key repeat function (i.e., a function that repeats a key input multiple times), that cannot be turned off, the following two requirements must be met:
+Where <abbr title="Information and communication technology">ICT</abbr> has a key repeat function (i.e., a function that repeats a key input multiple times), that cannot be turned off, the following two requirements must be met:

 - The delay before the input is repeated must be adjustable to at least 2 seconds, and
 - the rate that the input is repeated must be adjustable down to 1 character per 2 seconds.